Crux: Host star exoplanets in Crux

 The star HD 106906 has been found to have a planet—HD 106906 b—that has one of the widest orbits of any currently known planetary-mass companions.

 Objects beyond the Local Arm

 Crux is backlit by the multitude of stars of the Scutum-Crux Arm (more commonly called the Scutum-Centaurus Arm) of the Milky Way.
 This is the main inner arm in the local radial quarter of the galaxy.
-Part-obscuring this is:
+Partly obscuring this is: